jatin2507/docdelta/docs/API.md

 }
 ```

-This API reference provides comprehensive documentation for integrating DocDelta into your applications and extending its functionality with custom parsers, providers, and generators.
+This API reference provides comprehensive documentation for integrating ScribeVerse into your applications and extending its functionality with custom parsers, providers, and generators.